dvdesolve/l2-multimd/README.md

 Number of nodes for executing task in parallel.
 If not specified then the value of **NUMNODES** is used.
 If `-T|--threads t` option is present then it will obsolete current option (only for certain binaries/engines, see below).
 Also see the [parallelization policy](#parallelization-policy) for more details.

 ##### `-T|--threads t`
 Number of threads for executing task in parallel.
 The number of nodes for supplying this threads count is computed automatically and based on selected **PARTITION**.
 If `-N|--nodes n` option is present then current option will take precedence over it.
-This directive has effect only for NAMD engine (`namd2` binary) and some executables for AMBER engine: `sander.MPI`, `pmemd.MPI`, `pmemd.cuda.MPI`.
+This option has effect only for some executables of AMBER engine: `sander.MPI`, `pmemd.MPI`, `pmemd.cuda.MPI`.
 Also see the [parallelization policy](#parallelization-policy) for more details.

 ##### `-b|--bin executable-name`
 Replacement for default **BIN** executable.
 Allows to use specific binary for task execution.